Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Your family’s trade is hunting [[monsters]].
 The nomadic life, drifting into town just long enough to find and slay whatever is causing trouble... well, it suits some of you just fine.
 Others, not so much.

-This team concept suits [[the Wronged]], Spooky, Divine, Expert, Flake, and Chosen best.
+This team concept suits [[The Wronged]], Spooky, Divine, Expert, Flake, and Chosen best.
 A Monstrous could fit in too, but not comfortably.
-All the others except [[the Professional]] could round out the team.
+All the others except [[The Professional]] could round out the team.
 If there’s an Initiate, maybe the Sect is comprised of certain bloodlines, so everyone in the family is a member.

 You are all family, or as good as family.